 Level 2 Keeper Classes and Certifications:

 Small Cat Feeding Class and Certification: Protocol and techniques for feeding the small cats; lynx and smaller.

 Operant Training Class and Yellow Level Certification: Reward desired behaviors of the small cats and other small animals using positive reinforcement via meat.

 Level 3 Senior Keeper: Level 3 Internships are reserved for returning interns who showed outstanding skill and ability as a Level 2 intern.
 Acceptance into this program is contingent upon the unanimous agreement of our selection committee.

-Level 3 Keeper Intern duties may include Level 1 and Level 2 duties, big cat cleaning, green level enrichment, and guiding keeper tours.
-A minimum of one night tour must be observed during the Level 3 Internship and documented on the Night Tour Guide Certification sheet.
-Each household will be assigned one House Leader who is either a Level 3 or 4 Intern (Level 2 if none higher).
-The House Leader will be responsible for; giving new interns the Kitten Nursing Class within their first week of interning, overseeing all of the foster kitten care in their house, serving as the main contact with the Foster Kitten Program Manager, and communicating housing needs and issues with the Operations Manager.
+Level 3 Keeper Intern duties may include Level 1 and Level 2 duties, big cat cleaning, green level enrichment, Each household will be assigned one House Leader who is either a Level 3, 4 or 5 Intern (Level 2 if none higher).
+The House Leader will be responsible for; guiding new interns, ensuring houses are maintained and clean, and communicating housing needs and issues with the Operations Managers.

 Level 3 Senior Keeper Classes and Certifications:

 Big Cat Cleaning: Protocol and techniques for cleaning the lion, tiger and leopard enclosures.

 Green Level Enrichment Certification: Create and hand out enrichment items to the big cats; lions, tigers, leopards.